soup12h/waywall-config/README.md

 # Soup's Waywall Config

-[!CAUTION] As of June 2026, this config will most likely be illegal for use, due to the new ruleset on filter usage in waywall and ToolScreen proposed by the SRC mods.
+WARNING: As of June 2026, this config will most likely be illegal for use, due to the new ruleset on filter usage in waywall and ToolScreen proposed by the SRC mods.

 snoopy
 ## Features